juristr/juristr.github.com/_drafts/getting-started-with-the-nextgen-js.md

 console.log(name);
 ```

-Obviously, "re-using" variables is not something you'd want to do.
-There are better strategies for saving memory :wink:.
-Usually this happens by accident but can result in really nasty bugs.
+Obviously, "re-using" variables is not something you'd want to do but rather there's a good chance you introduced it by accident.
+I guess you can imagine nasty bugs resulting from this.
 Luckily **ES6 will throw an error when you redefine the same variable within the same block**.
 You have to use `let`, however.

 ```javascript
 let name = 'Juri';